NethServer/docs/administrator-manual/en/webtop5.rst

   WebTop and SOGo can be installed on the same machine.

-  ActiveSync is enabled by default on SOGo and WebTop, but if both packages are installed, SOGo will take precedence.
+  ActiveSync is enabled by default on SOGo and WebTop, but if both packages are installed, WebTop will take precedence.

   To disable ActiveSync on SOGo: ::